By: Lisa Markovits

 After two weeks of high-pressure development work and a presentation to an international jury, our team was honored to be chosen as the winning project with a proposal entitled “LANA Hermana”, whose initials in Spanish can be loosely translated as “Sisters Supporting Sisters”.

-The objective of the project is to create an emotional and productive connection between Ecuadorian and migrant women that empowers all participants and increases both sisterhood and economic inclusion during the pandemic.
+The objective of the project was to create an emotional and productive connection between Ecuadorian and migrant women that empowered all participants and increased both sisterhood and economic inclusion during the pandemic.

 - A horizontal structure which reduces dependency

 - A systemic nature, in keeping with Fundación Pa’Arriba Ecuador’s overall holistic outlook;